ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+wall of bis cell : “Jug not, that ye be
 not jugged.”
 Don’t go to law unless you have
 nothing to lose; lawyers’ houses are